project-rig/rig/docs/source/control_tutorials.rst

 With the port opened, you can use the :py:class:`rig.machine_control.packets.SDPPacket` and :py:class:`rig.machine_control.packets.SCPPacket` classes to pack your data into properly formatted SDP or SCP packets.
-Since the ``sark`` and ``spin1_api`` (unfortunately) make packing/unpacking SDP packets rather clumsy, it is common to send and receive SCP packets to applications.
+Since ``sark`` and ``spin1_api`` (unfortunately) make packing/unpacking SDP packets rather clumsy it is common to send and receive SCP packets to applications.

 .. note::

-    SCP packets are just SDP packets with some additional fields placed in the SDP data payload and when a port number other than 0 are just passed to your application like any other SDP packets.
+    SCP packets are just SDP packets with some additional fields placed in the SDP data payload.
+When a port number other than 0 is used SCP packets are passed to the application like any other SDP packet

 As an example, to send an SCP packet core 1 on chip (0, 0) with a ``cmd_rc`` of ``123``::